Deep learning for nano-photonic materials -- The solution to everything!?: Weaknesses and Dangers

 \paragraph{Data quantity and quality} Other problems relate to the data quality or quantity, and boil down to the statistical nature of deep learning.
 Naturally, a sufficient amount of data is necessary as the training process will statistically evaluate correlations between the samples.
 If little data is available, it is therefore important to keep in mind that the predictions of a neural network model will be necessarily worse than the accuracy of the training data.
 A statistical error will always be added on top.
 This can be circumvented to some degree using data augmentation methods, yet excessive use of such techniques bears the risk of inducing bias in the model \cite{shortenSurveyImageData2019, balestrieroEffectsRegularizationData2022}.

 Data quality on the other hand, can pose problems that could also be denominated with the term ``systematic errors''.
 A prominent problem with data quality is biased statistics, that is, data sets that are not representative of the entire parameter space, or that contain an excessive number of samples from a small subspace of the problem.
 Biased datasets behind natural language processing models or computer vision tools have been widely covered by the media.
 Both type of applications have reportedly learned racism and sexism, among other social or ethnical biases \cite{ribeiroWhyShouldTrust2016, gebruUsingDeepLearning2017, zouAICanBe2018}.
-In photonics materials design, a typical bias could be the resonant or non-resonant nature of samples in the training data.
+In photonics materials design, a typical bias could be the resonant or non-resonant nature of samples in the training data, as illustrated in figure~\ref{fig:dangers_nanophot}b, where the dataset consisted of mostly non-resonant samples \cite{wiechaDeepLearningMeets2020}.
 A neural network may also statistically learn to ignore the possibility of optical losses if trained on a dataset of highly transmissive devices \cite{dinsdaleDeepLearningEnabled2021}.
 Other systematic problems can be caused by erroneous data (e.g. non-converged numerical simulations) or datasets containing many outliers (e.g. noisy measurements) that break the statistical assumptions of the learning process \cite{xiaLearningDiscriminativeReconstructions2015, hendrycksDeepAnomalyDetection2019}.
+Since high quality data is the most essential ingredient for deep learning, in Appendix~\ref{sec:data_quality}, I discuss some of the most frequent problems with data quality and possible solutions.